PromPromm/student-management-api/README.md

 |  `/admin` |  _GET_  | Retrieve all administrator  | Authenticated | Admin | ---- |
 |  `/admin/change_password` |  _PUT_  | Admin password reset | ---- | Admin | ---- |
 |  `/admin/<admin_id>` |  _PUT_  | Delete an admin by unique identifier | Authenticated | Super Admin | Admin ID |

+*NOTE* : The routes with `Student School ID` as placeholder takes the generated student id such as `STA/2023/001` and not the primary key of the student in the database.
+This makes sense since students themselves have access to the routes that take this variable and they do not know their database id.
  <p align="right"><a href="#readme-top">back to top</a></p>